projectshft/sunglasses-io/README.md

-## Sunglasses.io Server Starter
+## Sunglasses<span>.</span>io Server Starter &#x1f576;

-This project is a starter for the Sunglasses.io eval.

-Don't forget to update this file with helpful hints on how to run the application.
+If using VS Code, use the Sunglasses<span>.</span>io debugger launch configuration in the Debug panel to start the test server for the API.

+Alternately, use `npm start` to run the server from a terminal window.

+Using Postman will allow you to test the available endpoints.
+All endpoints require a valid API key.
+See swagger-sunglasses-io.yaml for full documentation of the API.

+Happy hackings!